 If you are new to gardening, give yourself a break and start with rich, loose soil and six-packs of small plants.
 Water them per needs and, hopefully, watch them grow and thrive.
 As you become more savvy, experiment with cuttings and root-bound specimens.Continue to 9 of 12 below.

 Some people will take anything if it's free—even dirt.
 Unless it's from a neighbor or trusted source, refrain from hauling that soil into your yard—it may be the wrong type for your region.
 Instead, go with new bags of garden soil from a nursery or garden center.Continue to 10 of 12 below.

 If you are looking at a used gazebo, pergola, or other outdoor structure, consider the materials.
 If it is constructed of sturdy metal that has not rusted or wood that is not bending or splintering and seems solid, inspect further.
 Are the screws and bolts wobbly or tight?
 Can they be tightened?
 Are the vertical parts aligned or crooked?
 If it's the latter, this could indicate some wear at the bottom, which needs to be checked out.

 As for new: sometimes you can get an arbor or pergola during an end-of-season sale at a store like Target that is clearing out for the next wave of back-to-school merchandise.
 Sometimes the discounts are deep.
 Make sure all the parts are there if it was a returned item.Continue to 11 of 12 below.

 Pottery and Containers

 If the pottery is new, it should be in good shape.
-The polyresin types are made to mimic textures of stoneware and other types of pottery, but are comparatively lightweight and easier to handle and move around the garden.
+Polyresin pots are made to mimic textures of stoneware and other types of pottery but are comparatively lightweight, easier to handle, and to move around the garden.
 Some countries use lead in their pottery; make sure you know where it was made.Continue to 12 of 12 below.

 12 of 12